 As your landlord and the freeholder of the building, we are responsible for insuring the building against damage.

-You do not need to take out building insurance yourself as this is covered by your service change.
+You don't need to take out building insurance yourself as this is covered by your service change.
 We do, however, encourage you to take out home contents insurance.

 What is covered by building insurance?